Special offer

 • Location

-Where some accountants might charge you based on your business revenue, others may have a flat rate fee along with some variable costs.
+Freelance accountants sometimes charge hourly or based on your business’s net or gross revenue, while others may have a flat rate fee along with some variable costs.

 Benefits of hiring an accountant

-There are plenty of advantages to hiring an accountant for your business.
-For small businesses, the primary benefits include:
+There are many advantages to hiring an accountant, particularly for small and growing businesses.
+The primary benefits include:

 • Better adherence to your budget

-• More time for you to focus on operations and your employees
+• More time for you to prioritize tasks and your employees

 • Up-to-date information about your finances and revenue